PCP vs HP vs Leasing: Which Car Finance Option Is Right for You?

 Step 4: Understand the terms

-It’s important to understand all the terms and conditions of your loan.
+It’s important to understand your car finance, with all the terms and conditions of your loan.
 Look beyond monthly payments and evaluate variables like interest rate, loan duration and any fees associated with early repayment or late payments.

 Longer loan terms can make monthly repayments more affordable, but it’s important to remember that you’ll be making more payments and, therefore, paying more interest over time.
 Assess whether a longer car finance term is truly beneficial for you in the long run.
 To put things into perspective, the latest data from Experian reveals the average auto loan term for used cars is 67.4 months, while average car leases are just under 36 months.